 To do that, we'll be working with data from the S&P500 Index, which is a stock market index.
 Predicting whether an index will go up or down will help us forecast how the stock market as a whole will perform.
 Since stocks tend to correlate with how well the economy as a whole is performing, it can also help us make economic forecasts.

-(Note: You shouldn't make trades with any models developed in this mission.
-Trading stocks has risks, and nothing in this mission constitutes stock trading advice.)
+(Note: You shouldn't make trades with any models developed in this lesson.
+Trading stocks has risks, and nothing in this lesson constitutes stock trading advice.)

 Working on guided projects will give you hands-on experience with real world examples, so we encourage you to not only complete them, but to take the time to really understand the concepts.